systemslab/popper-paper/paper/paper.md

     easy collaboration, as well as making it easier to build upon existing work.

-# The DevOps Toolkit
+# The DevOps Toolkit {#sec:toolkit}

-In this section we review and highlight salient features of elements from the DevOps toolkit that make them amenable to organize all the artifacts associated to an academic article.
+In this section we review and highlight salient features of items from the DevOps toolbox that make them amenable to organize all the artifacts associated to an academic article.
 To guide our discussion, we refer to the generic experimentation workflow (top) in
 @Fig:exp_workflow viewed through a DevOps looking glass (bottom).
 In